 7. Easier to scale the business

 As your FBA business grows, you will need to find ways to scale the business.
 Scaling your business means being able to increase your output.
-There are only so many garage sales in your town every week, so unless you hire folks in other towns to source for you, you can’t scale an FBA business based on garage saling.
+There are only so many garage sales in your town every week, so unless you hire folks in other towns to source for you, you can’t scale an FBA business based on garage sale sourcing.
 Same with retail arbitrage – you only have so many hours in the day to drive to retail stores, so you will need to hire someone else to source if you want to scale your RA business.
-But with wholesale, it is much easier to keep your business simple, source large amounts of inventory, and process it without needing to hire help.
-In fact, if you use a prep and pack center to process your inventory, you can grow your Amazon FBA business even more through wholesale.
+But with wholesale, it is much easier to keep your business simple, source large amounts of inventory (with or without the help of a VA), and process it without needing to hire help.
+In fact, if you use a prep and pack center (we like MyPrepCenter) to process your inventory, you can grow your Amazon FBA business even more through wholesale.

-Many Amazon FBA sellers experience great anxiety over the thought of being suspended because of claims by customers, especially claims of inauthentic products.
-As of this writing, Amazon is accepting retail receipts as proof of your source for inventory, but it’s often more difficult to prove your case with Amazon using retail receipts than using wholesale invoices – not to mention, at any point Amazon could stop accepting retail receipts altogether.
+We recently posted a poll in the Full-Time FBA Facebook group asking what the biggest fears were as an Amazon reseller.
+The number one fear on the list was account suspension.
+Many Amazon FBA sellers experience great anxiety over the thought of being suspended because of claims by brands or by customers, especially claims of inauthentic products.
+As of this writing, Amazon is accepting retail receipts as proof of your source for inventory, but it’s often more difficult to prove your case with Amazon using retail receipts than it is when using wholesale invoices – not to mention, at any point Amazon could stop accepting retail receipts altogether.
 Adding wholesale sources to your Amazon inventory gives you a level of protection for your seller account.

 9. Become a brand approved seller